NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

 :::note Learning Objectives

-- Understand the NITCbase buffer and it's structure
+- Understand disk buffering in NITCbase in the Buffer Layer
 - Understand the structure and functionality of the relation cache and attribute cache
-- Implement disk read operations using the buffer
+- Implement disk read operations through the Buffer Layer
 - Initialise the relation and attribute caches and display the values stored in it

 :::